rotationalio/exchequer/README.md

-# exchequer
+# Exchequer

-Envoy's billing service that integrates with Adyen to manage Envoy payments and receipts.
+**Envoy's billing service that integrates with Adyen to manage Envoy payments and receipts.**